-Q: What does the Summer Institute award actually cover?
+What does the Summer Institute award cover?

 The Fulbright Commission and the Institute host institutions work in partnership to provide the following:

-- round-trip airfare from US to the host university in the UK;
+- Round-trip airfare from US to the host university in the UK;

-- accommodation and social programme;
+- Accommodation and social programme;

-- tuition and fees at host university;
+- Tuition and fees at host university;

-- subsistence e.g. food and drink;
+- In some Institutes, small subsistence stipends e.g. food and drink;

-Q: How many applications do you typically receive?
+How many applications do you typically receive?

-No. The dates for the programmes are set by the host universities and candidates must be willing to participate in the institute in full in order to be eligible to apply.
+No. The dates for the programmes are set by the host universities and candidates must be willing to participate in the institute in full to be eligible to apply.
 Participants also are not allowed to travel prior or after the programmes; return tickets with arrival and departure dates centred around Institute dates are booked and cannot be altered.

-Q: Can I receive academic credit for taking part in these programmes?
+Can I receive academic credit for taking part in these programmes?

-Q: If I am successful in obtaining a place on this programme, may I still apply for a Fulbright Award in future?
+If I am successful in obtaining a place on this programme, may I still apply for a Fulbright Award in future?

-Yes, the summer institutes are designed in such a way with the hope that participants will come back to the UK at postgraduate or postdoctoral level as a Fulbright Student or Scholar.
+Yes, the Summer Institutes are designed in such a way with the hope that participants will come back to the UK at postgraduate or postdoctoral level as a Fulbright Student or Scholar.